Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Geometric approaches to computation

 \cite{BCGY21} also gives explicit formulas for the coboundary map and for the actions of endomorphisms of $X$ on this complex.
 We do use these in explicit calculations, but their details are not important for our discussion.

 What is important is that the complex splits into its isotypic components.
-That is, for every irreducible representation $V_\lambda$ of $\SymGroup$, the multiplicity space $ V_\lambda\otimes_{\SymGroup} H^*_c(F(X,n))$ is also computed by the same complex
+That is, for every irreducible representation $\Specht{\lambda}$ of $\SymGroup$, the multiplicity space $ \Specht{\lambda}\otimes_{\SymGroup} H^*_c(F(X,n))$ is also computed by the same complex

-where one only needs to specialize the coboundary map to $V_\lambda$.
-This small complex efficiently computes the multiplicity of $V_\lambda$ in $H^*_c(F(X,n))$ for various values of $n$ and $g$, but it does readily give access to the collision filtration.
+where one only needs to specialize the coboundary map to $\Specht{\lambda}$.
+This small complex efficiently computes the multiplicity of $\Specht{\lambda}$ in $H^*_c(F(X,n))$ for various values of $n$ and $g$.
+Its downside, however, is that the collision filtration is not as readily accessible as in the Chevalley--Eilenberg complex of \S\ref{section:CE-complex}.
+The following discussion explains how to `see' the collision filtration on the terms of \eqref{eq:2-step isotypic}.

 \begin{rmk}[\textbf{$\End(F_g)$-action}]